Lakshya-Coder/The-Beat-Maker/README.md

 ## 🎵 Running the Beat Maker 🎵

-Run these command to run this project:
+Run these commands to run this project:

 ```bash
 git clone https://github.com/Lakshya-Coder/The-Beat-Maker